 I also encourage my patients to stay home and rest if they are sick.
 Don’t go out and expose other people to what you have.

 Think you may have the flu?
 Dr. Middleton can help!
 If you would like to make an appointment to be seen by a Mercy physician, you can contact the Mercy Clinic Family Medicine-Smith Glynn Callaway office at 417.888.6709.
 The clinic is located at 3231 S. National Avenue, Springfield.

 SouthwestMissouriMoms.com does not provide medical advice, diagnosis or treatment.
 This content is for informational purposes only and isn’t a substitute for professional medical advice.
 Always talk to your doctor if you have questions about a medical condition.
 Don’t delay getting professional medical advice because of something you read online.
-This website doesn’t necessarily recommend or endorse any specific tests, doctors, products, procedures or opinions discussed on the site.
+This website doesn’t necessarily recommend or endorse or any specific tests, doctors, products, procedures or options discussed on the site.